Mathematics-Driven Design Enables Robot to Juggle One or More Balls Without Sensory Input

 Second, we need to keep the ball bouncing at a constant height.
 We achieve this by slowing down, or decelerating, the paddle at an optimal rate as it strikes the ball.
 When the ball bounces too high, it takes longer to return to the paddle; the longer it takes to return to the paddle, the slower the paddle is moving when it strikes the ball.
 The result: the ball is struck with less force and does not bounce as high the next time.
 The opposite is also true: when the ball bounces too low, it takes less time to return to the paddle, and so is struck with more force and is pushed higher.
 The specific rate of deceleration is critical: if the paddle is moving too quickly at impact it will push the ball too high, and if it is moving too slowly, it will not push the ball high enough!

-Below you may find a list of past participants and projects:
+You may find a list of past participants and projects on the project website: www.blindjuggler.org/publications

 Diese Website wird in älteren Versionen von Netscape ohne graphische Elemente dargestellt.
 Die Funktionalität der Website ist aber trotzdem gewährleistet.
 Wenn Sie diese Website regelmässig benutzen, empfehlen wir Ihnen, auf Ihrem Computer einen aktuellen Browser zu installieren.
 Weitere Informationen finden Sie auf